eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to view all performance notes of a student.
-2. AddressBook displays all performance notes of the student in chronological order, with newest at the top.
+2. Tuto displays all performance notes of the student in chronological order, with newest at the top.

    Use case ends.